lipe-dev/lipe-dev.github.io-legacy/posts/how-to-deploy-to-github-pages-with-github-actions.md

 1. A new push or pull request happens on Master branch (that will be our "ready for production" branch)
 2. The CI server picks up the updated code with a git checkout
-3. The CI server will set up the Node.js environment (which I need in my case, you may need something else)
+3. The CI server will set up the Node.js environment (which I need in my case, you may need something else like Python, or PHP, or whatever you're using)
-4. The CI server will install the project's dependencies (dev dependencies are installed here too), in my case, with `yarn`
+4. The CI server will install the project's dependencies (dev dependencies are installed here too).
+In my case, it is done with `yarn`
 5. The CI server will generate the production build (I'm using Next.js build scripts here, you might be using something else)
-6. The CI server will tell github pages (not really) to not process this using Jekyll (because mine is a Next.js project)
+6. The CI server will tell github pages to not process this using Jekyll (because mine is a Next.js project)
 7. The CI server will push the built code to the `gh-pages` branch, thus finishing the deployment process.

 The github actions configuration lives in the `.github/workflows/` folder at the root of your project.
 You can manually create a `main.yml` file there and add the contents below.
 However, we'll take a look at the Github actions interface first.

 First of all, let's create the workflow.
-Go to https://github.com/your-username/your-username.github.io/actions (this is the Actions link on the top of your project) and click the "New Workflow" button.
+Go to https://github.com/<your-username>/<your-username>.github.io/actions (this is the Actions link at the top on your project's github page).
+From there click the "New Workflow" button.

-Here you can see there is a lot of pre-made workflows for you to choose from.
+Here you can see there are a lot of pre-made workflows for you to choose from.
 Take a look at those later, as there might be ready-to-use solutions that will work for your projects.
 We will be going with the "setup a workflow yourself" option.

 Github will make a simple boilerplate workflow for you.
 It's pretty well documented with comments, so take a read there to understand what it does.
 Let's start workflow-ing our plan from before: